File 318 · Open (no verified anomaly)

 The sequence.

-3. 2005 Hunt for the Skinwalker brings the case to a wide audience.
+5. 2005 Kelleher and Knapp's Hunt for the Skinwalker brings the case to a wide audience.

-6. 2020–present The Secret of Skinwalker Ranch airs; investigations continue without a verified anomaly.
+9. 2020–present Fugal goes public; The Secret of Skinwalker Ranch airs; investigations continue without a verified anomaly.

 Full bibliography.

-1. Colm A. Kelleher and George Knapp, Hunt for the Skinwalker (Paraview Pocket Books, 2005).
+1. Colm A. Kelleher and George Knapp, Hunt for the Skinwalker (Paraview Pocket Books, 2005); Frank B. Salisbury, The Utah UFO Display (1974) on the Uinta Basin.

-2. Reporting on the National Institute for Discovery Science (NIDS), Robert Bigelow, and the sale history of the ranch.
+2. Reporting on the National Institute for Discovery Science (NIDS), Robert Bigelow, the ~$200,000 purchase, and the ranch's sale history (Sherman → Bigelow → Fugal / Adamantium Real Estate, 2016).

-4. Skeptical analyses of cattle-mutilation claims and uncontrolled sensor testing; coverage of The Secret of Skinwalker Ranch.
+4. Kenneth Rommel, Operation Animal Mutilation (1980, FBI-funded) on cattle mutilation; skeptical analyses of uncontrolled sensor testing and coverage of The Secret of Skinwalker Ranch (History, 2020–).

 Frequently asked questions.